As the technical logistician is on vacation, I am replacing him to coordinate the landing of the planes in Bossangoa.

 "Copy, we are landing in 11 minutes."

-Then I inform the team via the VHF that the plane is landing in 11 minutes and that we should start blocking the access to the airstrip.
+Then I inform the team via that the plane is landing in 11 minutes and that we should start blocking the access to the airstrip.
 The women coming back from the fields start to run to finish crossing the strip.
 It always looks quite messy for a couple of minutes, but eventually we manage to have it secure on time so the plane can land.

 When the airplane has landed, I greet the pilots, help unloading and loading the plane and then go back to my position for the plane to take off safely.